evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.inflation.v1.Params"></a>

 ### Params
-Params holds parameters for the mint module.
+Params holds parameters for the inflation module.

 | Field | Type | Label | Description |